datarevenue-berlin/code-challenge-2020/README.md

 - Each task:
     - Needs to be callable via the command line
     - Needs to be documented
-    - Should have **single** file as output
+    - Should have **single** file as output (if you have two consider putting them into a single file or use a .SUCCESS flag file as the tasks output)
 - Task images that aren't handled by docker-compose should be build and tagged in `./build-task-images.sh`
 - Task images should be minimal to complete the task
-- The data produced by your tasks should be structured (directories and filename) sensible inside `./data_root`
+- The data produced by your tasks should be structured (directories and filename) sensibly inside `./data_root`
 - Don't commit anything in `./data_root`, use `.gitignore`
 - Your code should be PEP8 conform

+## Get Started
+To get started execute the DownloadData task we provide this task already completely containerized for you.
+Let's first build the images, we have included a script so this is more streamlined:

+`./build-task-images.sh 0.1`

+Now to execute the pipeline simply run:

+`docker-compose up orchestrator`

+This will download the data for you.
+It might be a good idea to execute:

+`watch -n 0.1 docker ps`

+in a different terminal window to get a sense of what is going on.

+We recommend to start developing in notebooks or you IDE locally if you're not very familiar with docker.
+This way we can consider you're solution even if you don't get the whole pipeline running.
+Also don't hesitate to contact us if you hit a serious blocker instead of wasting too much time on it.

+### Troubleshooting in Task Containers
+We also included a Debug task for you which you may start if you need a shell inside a task's container.
+Make sure to adjust the correct image if you want to debug a task other then DownloadData.
+Then run:

+`docker-compose run orchestrator luigi --module task Debug --local-scheduler`

+this will spawn a task with luigi but set it to sleep for 3600 seconds.
+You can use that time to get a shell into the container, but first you need to find the containers name, so from a different terminal run:

+`docker ps`

+check for a container named `debug-<something>` then execute

+`docker exec -ti debug-<something> shell`

+Now you're in the container and can move around the filesystem execute commands etc. To exit simply type `exit`

 ## Evaluation Criteria
 Your solution will be evaluated against following criteria:

 * Is it runnable? **25 points**
 * ML Best Practices **20 points**
+* Presentation of results (during interview) **20 points**
 * Code Quality (incl.
-Documentation and PEP8) **15 points**
+Documentation and PEP8) **10 points**
-* Presentation of results (during interview) **20 points**
+* Structure/Modularity **10 points**
 * Correct use of linux tools (dockerfiles, shellscripts) **10 points**
-* Performance (concurrency, correct use of docker cache) **10 points**
+* Performance (concurrency, correct use of docker cache) **5 points**

+## Task as Container TLDR;
+This is a TLDR; of [TaC blogpost](https://www.datarevenue.com/en/blog/how-to-scale-your-machine-learning-pipeline)

+- We spawn containers from a orchestrator container.
+- These spawned container run pipeline steps.
+- Services that need to be accessed by the containers are built and manged via docker-compose.
+- We see the orchestrator as a service.
+- To share data between containers we must tell the orchestrator where our project is located on the host machine.
+The orchestrator will then mount this directory into `/usr/share/data` in dynamically spawned containers.
+- To allow the orchestrator to spawn containers we must expose the hosts docker socket to it.

 ## FAQ

 > Can I use notebooks?

 Yes you are encouraged to use notebooks to do ad-hoc analysis.
 Please include them in your submission.
-Though having a pipeline set up in a notebook does not free you from submitting a working task pipeline.
+Though having a pipeline set up in a notebook does not free you from submitting a working containerized pipeline.

 > What is the recommended way to develop this?

 Just install all the needed packages in a conda-env or virtualenv and start developing in you favorite IDE or within the beloved jupyter notebook or both.
-Once you are happy with the results package you're functionality in a CLI and package it with a Dockerfile.
+Once you are happy with the results, expose you're notebooks functionality in a CLI and package it with a Dockerfile.

 > Can I use other technologies?
 Such as R, Spark, Pyspark, Modin, etc.